lambdalisue/vim-gita/README.md

 To list files changed from a master (like 'Files changed' in GitHub PR), follow the steps below:

 	1. Hit `:Gita diff-ls` to open a `gita:diff-ls` window
-	2. Answer `master...` to list files changed from a common ancestor
+	2. Hit up arrow to select `origin/HEAD...` to list files changed from a common ancestor of default branch of the remote
 	3. Hit `ee`, `oo` or whatever to open the file

 To solve conflicts in merge mode, follow the steps below:

-	1. Hit `:Gita stage` to open a `gita:status` window
+	1. Hit `:Gita status` to open a `gita:status` window
 	2. Hit `ss`, `sS`, or 'SS' to open `vimdiff`
 	3. Compare difference and write a correct version
 	4. Hit `:Gita add` on a MERGE buffer